simeononsecurity/simeononsecurity.ch/content/articles/a-guide-to-earning-the-ISC2-cissp-certification/index.en.md

 ## Why earn a CISSP certification?

 There are many reasons why professionals in the field of information security may choose to earn a [CISSP certification.](https://www.isc2.org/Certifications/CISSP) For one, it demonstrates a high level of expertise in the field and can help to increase credibility and marketability to potential employers.
-Additionally, many organizations require their information security professionals to hold a CISSP certification as a condition of employment.
+Also, many organizations require their information security professionals to hold a CISSP certification as a condition of employment.

 ## How to prepare for the CISSP exam